Need a School?

 Enroll in Elementary or Middle School

-- If you have a zoned school, contact that school directly to register.
+- When schools are in session: If you have a zoned school, contact that school directly to register.

 Enroll in High School

 If your child has finished eighth grade, they can start high school.
-All new students enrolling in high school must visit a Family Welcome Center to register.
+Families with new students who aren't yet enrolled in high school should email a Family Welcome Center to learn how to find a program and register.

 Transfers, Non-Resident Enrollment, and Charter Schools